klaytn/klaytn-docs/docs/node/endpoint-node/operation-guide/errors-and-troubleshooting.md

 **Answer**

-This can be happend when `genesis.json` and nodekey/validator information differ.
+This can happen when `genesis.json` and nodekey/validator information differ.
 Please check nodekey/validator and `genesis.json` file again.

 ## Klaytn node can't start with following error log message. <a id="klaytn-node-can-t-start-with-following-error-log-message"></a>